-If an execution of the EPTP-switching VM function causes a VM exit (as specified above), the basic exit reason used is 59, indication "VMFUNC".
-The length of the

-VMFUNC instruction is saved into the VM-exit instruction-length field.
+As noted in Section 25.7.4.2, an execution of the EPTP-switching VM function that causes a VM exit (as specified above), uses the basic exit reason 59, indicating "VMFUNC".
+The length of the VMFUNC instruction is saved into the VM-exit instruction-length field.
 No additional VM-exit information is provided.